Alexandre-Lin/invoice-ionic/README.md

 The application uses the Ionic Angular Storage package.

-There is a file named file-config-products.json loacted in assets folder which permits to load some products' value at start. (also the tax is included, view file-config-products-example.json for example).
+There is a file named file-config-products.json loacted in assets folder which permits to load some products' value at start. (also the tax, company name, company address are also included, view file-config-products-example.json for example).

 All the printed invoices will be in French, the others languages are only for the users' comfort when creating invoices.